-The ground lease at RPAH Medical Centre is held under long-term operating lease.
+The ground lease at RPAH Medical Centre & at Medilink are held under long-term operating lease.
 The lease liabilities comprised minimum future lease payments including the two lease extension options.
 The Scheme is potentially exposed to variable lease payments which shall be reviewed every three years and not reflected in the measurement of lease liabilities.